ChedGrant/my-first-2d-game/README.md

 Note:
+Navigate to the branch "backup" to download the original backup version.
+  What it include:
+- Character animation (idle (standing), running, jumping)

+Branch:
-Branch: Original Backup
+Backup = Original Backup version
-This has the backup with the code for character animations (idle (standing), run and jump).

-I will be updating the Level 1 branch frequently.
+Level 1 = Pushing updated codes to build out a level